groboclown/petronia/CONTRIBUTING.md

 python3 bin/build.py projects
 ```

+The Travis build will run on both Windows and Linux, so this will need to pass on both.

 If your changes include updates to localization strings, the translation files will also need updates.

 ## Translations